Salesforce Data Loader Overview: Understand Your Data

 Date Formats there are other formats specified here:

 After the file is uploaded and the object has been selected, Salesforce will calculate the number of records on which the Insert/Update/Upsert/Delete action will be performed (Salesforce automatically excludes the first row in the count (as this is the header row).
 Ensure the number of records seems accurate depending on the number of records in the CSV sheet.

 Step 3: Mapping

-- Choose an existing Map if there is a saved mapping from the last time, you may have data loaded this type of file with this action.
-Please remember this mapping is saved based on the column headers on the file when mapping file is created.
+- Choose an existing Map if there is a saved mapping from the last time; you may have data loaded in this type of file with this action.
+Please remember this mapping is saved based on the column headers when the mapping file is created.

 - Auto-Match field to Columns.

-- Best Practice: (if column headers in the data file, match the field API names from the object this will ensure proper auto-match, otherwise review of the mapping is required).
-Also ensure you are only mapping the fields that need to be updated for the action being performed, not the other fields in the file.
+- Best practice: (if column headers in the data file match the field API names from the object, this will ensure proper auto-match; otherwise, review of the mapping is required).
+Also, ensure you only map the fields that need to be updated for the action being performed, not the other fields in the file.

 - Drag and Drop the field to map to each column header.

 - Save mapping (optional) - but if you want to save mapping: do so before clicking OK on this modal.

 Best Practice: Save the Mapping file in a separate folder, also, ensure the action (Insert,